adamnemecek/traceoid.ai/README.md

 Our company operates at the intersection of research & development, and as a part of this job, you will be reading papers and implementing some very cool research from the above fields.

-We are currently in the final stages of establishing the company and to that end, we are in the process of working out the exact positions, salary ranges and such.
-As a result, we might not be officially hiring for another couple weeks.
-That being said, if the job sounds interesting, please do not hesitate and contact us at adamnemecek+careers@gmail.com or over [Discord](https://discord.com/invite/mr9TAhpyBW).
+If the job sounds interesting, please do not hesitate and contact us at adam+careers@traceoid.ai or over [Discord](https://discord.com/invite/mr9TAhpyBW).

 All positions are fully remote.